Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 When I started my website, back in 2014, I was making £100s per month, sometimes in the low £100s.
 I have always been honest, from day one, about whether or not a website can allow me to earn £20 a month or £20 a day.
 I’ve spoken about the low paying surveys on websites such as Viewsbank, Onepoll and Valued Opinions and I’ve spoken about the higher paying surveys on websites such as Prolific Academic.

-Honesty is something that has always what I’m about.
+Honesty is something that has always been what I’m about.
 This is true whether I’m talking about what I’ve been up to recently, if I’ve achieved a goal I set myself or what I’m making from a particular website.
 That is why when I declared my BIG WIN of £7,906.12 I included a screenshot.
 I even went as far as to tweet the company who confirmed when my winnings would be hitting my bank account.
 By not declaring my income it isn’t about not doing those things, it is about not making people feel inadequate who aren’t as fortunate as I am.

 Going forward I will still be declaring things related to my life, and setting goals for myself.
 I may even still have finance related goals, such as to earn £500 from surveys one month.
 What I won’t be doing now is specifically listing the amounts that I am earning in my monthly aims/aims results.
 I’m still happy, as always, to share details of earnings with people who contact me via the multiple websites that I am a member of.
 I just don’t really feel that my earnings, which are boosted by the fact that I am a blogger, are relevant to the everyday person who is visiting my website for tips on making and saving money.
 I won’t be keeping my income anonymous but I won’t also be crowing about it from the rooftops.